staldy/weather_station/README.md

 Hello guys,

+This is the technical component of my weather station, which I’m sharing on Printables.

 To get started with this project, you should be familiar with the Arduino Cloud.
 Please follow the official guide (https://docs.arduino.cc/arduino-cloud/guides/overview/) to:

 - Create a new “Thing”